-Encapsulation: Select the encapsulation mode for the Dynamic IP Address, you can leave it default.

-- NAT: Select this option to Enable/Disable the NAT (Network Address Translation) function for this VC.
-The NAT function can be activated or deactivated per PVC basis. - Default Route: If enable this function, the current PVC will be considered as the default gateway to internet from this device. - > TCP MTU Option: Enter the TCP MTU as your desire. - Dynamic Route: Select this option to specify the RIP (Routing Information protocol) version for WAN interface, including RIP1, RIP2-B and RIP2-M. RIP2-B and RIP2-M are both sent in RIP2 format, the difference is that RIP2-M using Multicast, while RIP2-B using Broadcast format. - Direction: Select this option to specify the RIP direction.
+- Encapsulation: Select the encapsulation mode for the Dynamic IP Address, you can leave it default. - ➤ NAT: Select this option to Enable/Disable the NAT (Network Address Translation) function for this VC.
+The NAT function can be activated or deactivated per PVC basis. - ➤ Default Route: If enable this function, the current PVC will be considered as the default gateway to internet from this device. - > TCP MTU Option: Enter the TCP MTU as your desire. - Dynamic Route: Select this option to specify the RIP (Routing Information protocol) version for WAN interface, including RIP1, RIP2-B and RIP2-M. RIP2-B and RIP2-M are both sent in RIP2 format, the difference is that RIP2-M using Multicast, while RIP2-B using Broadcast format. - Direction: Select this option to specify the RIP direction.
 None is for disabling the RIP function.
 Both means the ADSL Router will periodically send routing information and accept routing information, and then incorporate them into routing table.
-IN only means the ADSL router will only accept but will not send RIP packet.
-OUT only means the ADSL router will only send but will not accept RIP packet. - Multicast: Select IGMP version, or disable the function.
+IN Only means the ADSL Router will only accept but will not send RIP packet.
+OUT Only means the

+ADSL Router will only send but will not accept RIP packet.

+- Multicast: Select IGMP version, or disable the function.
 IGMP (Internet Group Multicast Protocol) is a session-layer protocol used to establish membership in a multicast group.
-The ADSL ATU-R supports both IGMP version 1 (IGMP v1) and IGMP v2.
-Select "Disabled" to disable it.
+The ADSL ATU-R supports IGMP version 1 (IGMP v1), IGMP v2 and IGMP v3.
+Select "Disabled" to disable it. - MAC Spoofing: Enable the MAC Spoofing, and enter a MAC address to configure the WAN port.
+It makes your inside network appear as a device with this MAC address to the outside world.